MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/assign-ediscovery-permissions.md

 ### Review

 This role lets users access review sets in [Advanced eDiscovery](overview-ediscovery-20.md).
-Users who are assigned this role can see and open the list of cases on the **eDiscovery** page in the Microsoft 365 Compliance Center that they're members of.
-After the user accesses a case in the Microsoft 365 Compliance Center, they can select **Review sets** to access data in Advanced eDiscovery.
-This role doesn't allow the user to preview the results of a content search that's associated with the case or do other content search or case management tasks.
+Users who are assigned this role can see and open the list of cases on the **eDiscovery > Advanced** page in the Microsoft 365 compliance center that they're members of.
+After the user accesses an Advanced eDiscovery case, they can select **Review sets** to access case data.
+This role doesn't allow the user to preview the results of a collection search that's associated with the case or do other search or case management tasks.
+Users with this role can only access the data in a review set.

 ### RMS Decrypt